-Surprise rescue of Jamaica coral reefs shows nature can heal
+Coral gardeners bring back Jamaica’s reefs, piece by piece

 “There was a tipping point in the 1980s, when it switched from being a coral-dominated system to being an algae-dominated system,” Gayle says.
 “Scientists call it a ‘phase shift.'”

-That seemed like the end of the story, until an unlikely alliance started to tip the ecosystem back in the other direction — with help from residents like Everton Simpson and his fellow fisherman Lipton Bailey.
+That seemed like the end of the story, until an unlikely alliance started to tip the ecosystem back in the other direction, with help from residents like Everton Simpson and his fellow fisherman Lipton Bailey.

 The fishing community of White River revolves around a small boat-docking area about a quarter-mile from where the river flows into the Caribbean Sea.
 One early morning, as purple dawn light filters into the sky, Simpson and Bailey step onto a 28-foot motorboat called the Interceptor.